Fitbit Inspire HR full review

 But is it the right fitness tracker for you?
 In our Fitbit Inspire HR review we test out its features and battery life, and rate its design, specs and value for money.
 For broader advice read our group test of the best fitness trackers, and our roundup of Fitbit deals.

-From late September, the Inspire HR will be replaced by the new Inspire 2.
+The Inspire HR has now been replaced by the new Inspire 2.
 It is very similar but does feature Active Zone Minutes, which is lacking on the HR version.
+Check our roundup of the latest best Fitbit trackers.

 Price & availability